gnss-sdr/geniuss-place/_sp-blocks/10-telemetry-decoder.md

 $$ \begin{equation} e_{Q}(t) = \sum_{l=-\infty}^{\infty} {\color{ForestGreen} D_{\text{GNAV}}\Big[ [l]_{10220} \Big] } \oplus  C_{\text{C/A}}  \Big[ |l|_{511} \Big] p(t - lT_{c,\text{C/A}})~.\end{equation} $$

 The navigation message of the standard accuracy signal (C/A) is broadcast as continuously repeating superframes with a duration of 2.5 minutes.
 Each superframe consists of 5 frames of 30 seconds, and each frame consists of 15 strings of 2 seconds duration (100 bits long).

 ![GLONASS NAV message]({{ "/assets/images/GLONASS_navigation_message_structure.png" | relative_url }}){: .align-center .invert-colors}
 _GLONASS NAV message.
 Source: [Navipedia](https://gssc.esa.int/navipedia/index.php/GLONASS_Navigation_Message)_.
 {: style="text-align: center;"}

-Each string is formed by a 0 (idle) bit, 76 data bits, the eight check bits of a Hamming code (labeled as Kx in the figure above) and a 30-bit time mark (labeled as MB).
+Each string is formed by a 0 (idle) bit, 76 data bits, the eight check bits of a Hamming code (labeled as Kx in the figure above), and a 30-bit time mark (labeled as MB).

 The message content divides the data into _immediate data of the transmitting satellite_ and _non-immediate data for the other satellites_:
  * The immediate data is repeated in the first four strings of every frame.
-It comprises the ephemeris parameters, satellite clock offsets, satellite healthy flag, and the relative difference between carrier frequency of the satellite and its nominal value.
+It comprises the ephemeris parameters, satellite clock offsets, satellite healthy flag, and the relative difference between the carrier frequency of the satellite and its nominal value.
  * The non-immediate data is broadcast in the strings 5 to 15 of each frame (almanac for 24 satellites).
 The frames I to IV contain almanac for 20 satellites (5 per frame), and the 5th frame almanac for 4 satellites.
 The last 2 strings of frame 5 are reserved bits (the almanac of each satellite uses 2 strings).

 The ephemerides values are predicted from the Ground Control Centre for a 24 hours period, and the satellite transmits a new set of ephemerides every 30 minutes.
 These data differ from GPS data: instead of Keplerian orbital elements, they are provided as Earth Centered Earth Fixed (ECEF) Cartesian coordinates in position and velocity, with lunar and solar acceleration perturbation parameters.

 ### Implementation: `GLONASS_L1_CA_Telemetry_Decoder`